COIN-L4D/L4D-intranet/README.md

 ## Install
 The server has been developped and tested with Python2.7.
 The compatibility with Python3 isn't guarentee.

-Start by install the python and related tools:
+Start by installing python and related tools:
 ```bash
 $ sudo apt-get install python virtualenv pip
 ```